-The interior of the new 2011 X3 is welcoming, with tasteful surfaces and a very tidy arrangement of all necessary components.
-Typical BMW dark dashboard moldings contrast with lighter lower sections and carpet colors.
+The interior of the BMW X3 is welcoming, with tasteful surfaces and a tidy arrangement of components.
+Dark dashboard moldings contrast with lighter lower sections and carpet colors.
 High-grade wood trim accents are used sparingly on the center console, door cappings, and above the glovebox.

-The view out through the windscreen is commanding, and big mirrors provide a good spread of rearward visibility to deal with the inevitable blind spots that occur in cars with vertical D-pillars.
+The view out the windscreen is commanding.
+Big mirrors provide a good spread of rearward visibility to deal with the inevitable blind spots that occur in cars with vertical D-pillars.

-A fourth-generation iDrive multi-media controller keeps control-button proliferation to a minimum, and the dashboard seems tidily organized.
+A fourth-generation iDrive multi-media controller keeps control-button proliferation to a minimum, and the dashboard looks tidy and organized.

-The three rear seats are certainly roomier than in the previous car, and the luggage compartment provides between 19 and 56.6 cubic feet of space depending on how the rear seats are arranged.
+The luggage compartment provides 56.6 cubic feet of cargo space with the rear seats down, 19 cubic feet with the rear seats in place.
 Rear-seat backrests split 60/40 and can be folded separately or together.
 The rear seats that come with the optional ski pass-through have three segments (40/20/40) that can also be folded down individually.

-It's clear from the first few yards in the new X3 that the model has made great strides in chassis sophistication.
-In the xDrive35i we tried in Atlanta, Georgia, on the international model intro, the sensation is of a stable but well cushioned chassis that covers rough ground with little transmission of sound or vibration.
+This latest BMW X3 has made great strides in chassis sophistication over the previous-generation versions (pre-2011).
+In an X3 xDrive35i we tried in Atlanta, Georgia, the sensation was of a stable but well cushioned chassis that covers rough ground with little transmission of sound or vibration.

-In fact, on the short off-road course provided by BMW, our colleagues showed a distinct tendency to approach ridges and cut-offs at too high a rate of speed.
+On a short off-road course provided by BMW, our colleagues showed a distinct tendency to approach ridges and cut-offs at too high a rate of speed.
 (Of course, we didn't make this mistake.)
-The quiet and unruffled way this car swallowed the imperfections in a rough gravel road was extremely illustrative of how seriously BMW took criticism of the first-gen X3.
+The quiet and unruffled way this car swallowed the imperfections in a rough gravel road was extremely illustrative of how seriously BMW took criticism of the first-generation X3 (2004-2011).